sheffield-bioinformatics-core/wrangling-genomics/_episodes/04-variant_calling.md

 By default, `freebayes` reports all possible variants and the calls it makes may be of varying quality.
 Even though we have previously trimmed unreliable bases from our dataset we may still identify positions that look like they are mutations, but are in fact artefects. `freebayes` assigns a *quality* score to each call that it makes and these can be used to filter the results.
 The quality scores are not particularly easy to interpret or assign a cut-off to; except that a lower quality means a mutation with less evidence to support it.

 The [`vcftools`](https://vcftools.github.io/index.html) suite of software allows various filtering operations to be performed.
 For this workshop we will remove all variants below an acceptable threshold, but in practice other filters should be applied such as requiring a minimum *depth* of sequencing.
 We cannot apply such a filter her due to the restricted nature of our dataset.
+The `--recode` option means that filtered variants are written to a new file, and the `--out` argument is used to specify a name for the output file.

 ~~~
 module load VCFtools